 The new Low Carbon Skills: Journey to Net Zero is a fully-funded programme, for learners who are based in Greater Manchester.

 This is an accredited level 3 course and attendees will become fully certified by successfully completing a virtual assessment.
 This course is also CPD certified by IEMA (Institute of Environmental Management and Assessment).

 Via group workshops, study material and one-to-one advice, environmental specialists will guide you through what net zero means for your business and how to prioritise action.
 With expert support, you’ll build a strategic plan to cut your carbon footprint, reduce costs, minimise risk and capitalise on the many opportunities awaiting you in the net zero world.

 GC Business Growth Hub’s team of environmental business advisors collectively have over 150 years of experience in supporting SMEs to become cleaner, greener and more profitable businesses.

 Since 2012, our net zero specialist have helped SMEs in Greater Manchester to save…

-Through online workshops, study material, one-to-one advice and shared learning, you will equip yourself with the knowledge and tools you need to:
+Through online workshops, study material, one-to-one advice and shared learning, businesses were equipped with the knowledge and tools they needed to: